 There are a few different pathways to pursue and achieve PGA Membership:

-Both pathways to PGA Membership require a playing component by the individual, known as the PGA Playing Ability Test (PAT).
-In order to successfully pass the PAT (a 36-hole playing tournament), an individual must achieve a 36-hole score within 15 shots of the course rating, playing from the middle set of tees.
+Both pathways to PGA Membership require a playing component by the individual, known as the PGA Playing Ability Test (PAT) – ultimately a 36-hole golf score that can be achieved in numerous manners.

-There are numerous resources available to PGA Associates during this time in their professional career, and then NENY PGA Section’s Employment Committee & Associate Committee both serve at the ready as mentors for all of our PGA Associates (to view Committee listings of members, click here).
-Please don’t hesitate to contact any Committee Member or Section Staff for assistance.
+There are numerous resources available to PGA Associates during this time in their professional career, and then NENY PGA Section’s Employment Committee & Associate Committee both serve at the ready as mentors for all of our PGA Associates.
+Our Associates Committee Members have been paired up and assigned 5-6 registered Associates in a Mentor/Mentee relationship.

 For other resources at your fingertips as a PGA Associate, including more info on the below you can find those answers HERE.